SSBun/blog/source/_posts/客户端/Swift5-4-New-Feature-ResultBuilder.md

 - Swift Updates
 ---

 Recently, the Apple team released the new Swift version 5.4.
 In this update, Swift imports some new syntax.
 One of them most important I think of is `ResultBuilder`.
 Actually, this `ResultBuilder` has already can be used in previous Swift versions.
 But it's name is `_functionBuilder`.
-In SwiftUI, Apple often uses it as the Container View's constructor's property.
+In SwiftUI, Apple often uses it as the constructor parameter of Container Views .
 The `body` property in SwiftUI is also declared with it.

 But as you think of, the `_functionBuilder` has a underline prefix, this means Apple doesn't want to us using this syntax.
 Today, the finished version of the `_functionBuilder` is coming.
-It provides more functions than _functionBuilder.
+It provides more function than _functionBuilder.

 ## What's the problem resolved by ResultBuilder ?